pchang78/notion-content/readme.txt

 2. Copy the shortcode for a page and paste it into any WordPress post or page.
 3. Customize styles and global CSS under **Content Importer for Notion > Styles**.

+== External services ==

+This plugin uses the Notion API to fetch content from Notion databases and display them in WordPress.
+It does not use the Notion API to update content in Notion.
+The data that is sent to the api are the Developer Integration Token and the Database URL.
+These are user generated and stored in the WordPress database.
+Content from Notion is stored locally as a custom post type.
+This reduces the number of API calls and improves performance and reduces the number of API calls to Notion.
+Content can be refreshed manually for specific pages or all pages at once.

+This plugin uses the following API calls: https://api.notion.com/v1/databases/{database_id}/query - Get list of pages in a database https://api.notion.com/v1/blocks/{database_id}/children - Get list of blocks in a page https://api.notion.com/v1/pages/{page_id} - Used for getting the title of a page

+For more information on the Notion API, please refer to the [Notion API documentation](https://developers.notion.com/reference/intro).

+== Privacy ==

+This plugin does not collect any data from your site or users.
+It only uses the data that you provide to it.
+The Developer Integration Token and the Database URL are stored in the WordPress database and are not shared with any external services.
+The content is stored locally as a custom post type and is not shared with any external services.

 == Frequently Asked Questions ==

 = How do I find my Notion API Key and Database URL? =